 See the tab above titled “Filetypes” for the formats of AncestryDNA, 23andMe, and FamilyTreeDNA.

-Currently, you will likely get the most feedback from our website using AncestryDNA, followed very closely by 23andMe, then FamilyTreeDNA.
-Due to this, we would recommend that you upload your AncestryDNA or 23andMe file.
+Currently, you will likely get the most feedback from our website using 23andMe, followed very closely by AncestryDNA, and then FamilyTreeDNA.
+Due to this, we would recommend that you upload your 23andMe or AncestryDNA file.

 The survey includes questions regarding demographics (e.g., age, gender, education), self-views, interpersonal relationships, and personality.
 We use established measures to ensure the quality of the data.
 Your contributions will allow us to examine how particular genes are related to relationship dynamics and personality.